On the last track, we discussed the traits of the sleep-wake

 if the client has a history of suicide attempts.
 We will discuss suicide and techniques to counter it more thoroughly in a later track.

-The second difference we will discuss is bipolar disorder’s affect on women.
+The second difference we will discuss is bipolar disorder’s effect on women.

 The Department of Psychology at the University of Cincinnati has found that